-Saskatchewan, Canada is a perfect example of unspoiled Canadian wilderness, filled with sand dunes, prairies lands, and wild forests perfect for adventurers.
+The province of Saskatchewan in Canada is a perfect example of unspoiled wilderness, filled with sand dunes, prairie lands, and wild forests.

 Southern Saskatchewan is known for its open prairie landscape, agriculture, and cowboy lifestyle.
-Here you will find the opportunity to experience ranch life first hand at a real working cattle ranch.
+Here you will find the opportunity to experience ranch life up close at a real working cattle ranch.
 Spend your days horseback riding through the countryside or enjoying a wide range of ranch activities, including roping cattle, lasso tying or barrel racing.
 Truly an authentic cowboy experience!

 Northern Saskatchewan is made up of thousands of lakes outlined by lush forests, making it the ideal fishing destination.
 The parkland region — a transition zone between forest and farmland — is where you'll find some of Saskatchewan's finest parks, including Prince Albert National Park.
 Lakes are everywhere and trophy fishing for northern pike, lake trout and walleye is abundant.